 Valuation Date July 1, 2020

 Actuarial Cost Method Entry Age Normal, Level Percent of Pay

 Actuarial Assumptions:

 Inflation Rate 2.5%

 Projected Salary Increases 3.5%

 Mortality Pub-2010 General and Safety Employee and Healthy Retiree tables, sex distinct for members and dependents, with a one-year setback for male general service employees and female safety employees

-Election and Lapse Rates 40% of eligible employees.
-60% of male members and 35% of female members will elect spouse coverage.
+Election and Lapse Rates 100% of members eligible for Employer-paid health care.
+30% of these members will elect spouse coverage.
+55% of all other eligible employees 60% of male members and 25% of female members will elect spouse coverage.
 5% annual lapse rate